-Dress looked much like what the Romans had worn; a t-shaped tunic with sleeves, leggings and a loose rectangular cloak.
-Hooded medieval cloaks derived from the Roman pallium and the Greek himation, both loose rectangular woolen cloaks.
+Dress looked much like what the Romans had worn; a t-shaped tunic with sleeves, leggings, and a loose rectangular cloak.
 English nobility and royalty intentionally modeled themselves after the Romans to portray themselves as the successors to Rome and the chosen people.
 Most garments for the upper classes were made out of two fabrics: a linen undergarment and a woolen top garment.
-The wealthy turned to local stones and uncut jewels to distinguish themselves from peasants.
+The wealthy added local stones and uncut jewels to their attire to distinguish themselves from peasants.

-In the early Middle Ages, fashion wasn’t much of a thing because of robbers, thieves, and murderers on the roads.
+In the early Middle Ages, fashion wasn’t much of a thing because of the many robbers, thieves, and murderers on the roads.
 Also, the roads were in disrepair.
-No doubt, murderers were the bigger deterrent than some ruddy, muddy roads.
+Thus, fear or murderers and impassible ruddy roads deterred trade.

 In the 12th century one sees a lot of novelty with cloaks as well.
 Cloaks of different lengths and widths are created.
 Lining cloaks with fur and other splendid fabrics comes into vogue as well as embroidering or otherwise embellishing the hems.

 The book I consulted, “Everyday Life in the Middle Ages, The British Isles from 500-1500” by Sherrilyn Kenyon, divides the times into multiple eras and provides details on different aspects of clothing.
 We’ll focus on hooded Medieval cloaks and capes, fabrics and colors.

 Long semi-circular cloaks were fastened with a cord or a brooch.

 Fabrics for nobles were linen and wool; peasants wore russet.